-Many of you may be wondering how to plant a tree, so I thought it might be a good time to review proper planting techniques.
+Many of you may be wondering how to plant a tree so I thought it might be a good time to review proper planting techniques.
 It is better to plant trees in the spring or fall.
-Do not plant in late spring or summer because the heat will stress the tree which may cause it to die.
+Do not plant in late spring or summer because the heat will stress the tree and may cause it to die.

 When planting the tree, place it in the hole and backfill with loosened native soil.
 Do not add anything to the planting hole for shade trees except what was dug out of the hole.
 Adding soil amendments such as peat moss, compost or gypsum can actually backfire on you causing the roots to concentrate and not spread out beyond the hole and failure can result.
 Fruit trees are an exception to this, you may add soil amendments but they should not exceed one third of the backfill.

 Mulch the area around the tree with 2-3 inches of woodchips or shredded bark mulch.
 Do not place mulch right up to the trunk of the tree as diseases can start there.
 Mulch provides many benefits including keeping the soil moist and moderating soil temperatures, keeping them cool in the summer and warmer in the winter.
 Having a mulched area around trees makes mowing too close and weed whipping unnecessary, both of which can cause tree injury.